zowe/docs-site/README.md

 Once you have the docs site repository set up locally and are in the `docs-site` directory, you can build and run the docs site locally by following the steps below:

-1. Run the following command to install project dependencies: `npm install`
+1. Run the command to install project dependencies: `npm install`
 1. Run `npm run docs:dev`
 1. Once complete, you can preview the site locally at [http://localhost:8080/stable/](http://localhost:8080/stable/).
-Every time if you modify and save a documentation change, the preview build will be triggered automatically, then you can refresh your browser to see the changes.
+Every time you modify and save a documentation change, the preview build will be triggered automatically, and then you can refresh your browser to see the changes.

 #### Errors when running the site locally?